mrochk/rpc/README.md

-# rpc
+# Python RPC
-RPC protocol server and client implementation.
+RPC protocol server and client implementation in python.

+*Not finished yet..*